smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 The SDL Java library supports Java 7 and above.
 !!!
 !@

 @![android,javaSE,javaEE]
 ## SmartDeviceLink Service
-A SmartDeviceLink Android Service should be created to manage the lifecycle of the SDL session.
+A SmartDeviceLink Service should be created to manage the lifecycle of the SDL session.
 The `SdlService` should build and start an instance of the `SdlManager` which will automatically connect with a headunit when available.
-This `SdlManager` will handle sending and receiving messages to and from SDL after connected.
+This `SdlManager` will handle sending and receiving messages to and from SDL after it is connected.

 Create a new service and name it appropriately, for this guide we are going to call it `SdlService`.
 !@

 @![android]